Colorado’s winter resorts offers something for every type of traveler

 Map of Colorado Ski Resorts

 Mountains have always made me happy.
 I delayed journalism school for a year, so I could live and ski in western Canada.
-And a move to Colorado in 2010 gave me the chance to explore this state’s amazing mountain resorts.
-I really think there is something for everyone here, so I created a map of Colorado ski resorts, along with a guide to the state’s most popular, and my favorite, winter destinations.
+And a move to Colorado in 2010 gave me the chance to explore this state’s amazing mountains and ski resorts.
+There is something for everyone in my home state, so I created a map of Colorado ski resorts, along with a guide to the state’s most popular winter destinations, as well as my recommendations and personal favorites.

-When I am asked by friends for a Colorado ski resort recommendation, my answer depends on a number of things.
+When I am asked by friends for a Colorado ski resort recommendation my answer depends on a number of things.
 Who they are going with and what style of holiday are they imagining – a low-key family vacation or a luxurious ladies trip?
 Are they beginners or avid skiers?
-Yes, downhill skiing is very expensive and has a steep learning curve (pun intended).
-But there are lots of fun winter activities that are easier on the budget and quicker to master – nordic skiing, snow biking, snowshoeing, ice skating, snow tubing, sleigh rides and dog sledding are among the options.
-You could spend a week not downhill skiing, and not run out of things to do.
+Downhill skiing is very expensive and has a steep learning curve (pun intended), but there are lots of fun winter activities that are easier on the budget and quicker to master.
+Many of Colorado’s resorts offer some or all of the following: nordic skiing, snow biking, snowshoeing, ice skating, snow tubing, sleigh rides and dog sledding.
+You could happily spend a week on vacation in Colorado and not go downhill skiing.

 At some Colorado resorts, such as Vail and Steamboat, it’s possible to take the gondola to the top of the mountain to enjoy the same gorgeous views as skiers, and in some cases, mountain-top dining.
 A wonderful meal with spectacular views is always a winning combination.

 As for accommodation, there are so many options and prices vary widely.
 In cases where I have stayed somewhere that I really liked, I’ve mentioned it in the guide, below.
 Otherwise, I suggest TripAdvisor as a tool to find the right accommodation; it’s what I use most often.